Why run a simulation?¶

 asreview stat YOUR_DATASET.csv asreview stat myreview.h5 asreview stat DIR_WITH_MULTIPLE_SIMULATIONS asreview plot myreview.h5 asreview plot DIR_WITH_MULTIPLE_SIMULATIONS

 The options for simulating are shown on the CLI page.
 We will highlight some of the more often used options here.
 When no additional arguments are specified in the

 To make your simulations reproducible you can use the

 --prior_idx to select the indices of the papers you want to start the simulation with.

-Use a different classifier with the
+You can select a classifier with the

 Implemented query strategies are listed on the query strategy page and

-is set with the
+can be set with the

-For feature feature extraction, supply the
+For feature extraction, supply the

 changed with the